abrar-nazib/notes/tools/Metasploit/README.md

 - `msfconsole` in bash starts the metasploit framework.
 - `?/help` for starting help menu.
 - `sessions` lists all the current sessions.
+  - `sessions -i session_number` to interact with specified session
 - `search <modulename>` searches module names and descriptions.
 - `use <path_to_exploit_module/number_fromSearchResult>` select the module specified with the module path.
 - `info` displys the module specified with the name.